Western Roman Empire: Theodosian dynasty (392–455)

 Valentinian III was killed on 16 March 455, by Optila, a friend of Aetius, whom Valentinian had killed.

 Non-dynastic (455–480)

-The following last emperors of the West were all accepted by the Senate but five of them (Petronius Maximus, Severus III, Olybrius, Glycerius, and Romulus Augustus) were never recognized as colleagues by the Emperor of the East.
-Whether Avitus was recognized by the Emperor of the East or not is unclear.
+The following last emperors of the West were all accepted by the Senate but only two of them (Anthemius and Julius Nepos) were recognized in the East.
+In fact, these two emperors were installed by the Eastern emperor.